kevinlu1248/researchy-chrome-extension/index.md

 ## Note Taker <img src="https://github.githubassets.com/images/icons/emoji/unicode/1f4dd.png" alt="memo" width="25"/>
 Being tired of either screen splitting or having multiple tabs open and consequently forgetting my thoughts every time I switch tabs between my notes and my article, I decided to integrate the note taker into a sidebar.
 Consequently, this also allows for content-aware automated annotations such as auto-generated bibliographies

 The project is still under construction.
-My goal is to finish a majority of it by the end of summmer.
+My goal is to finish a majority of it by the end of summer.